-- 1. Cal MediConnect, which combines the full continuum of acute, primary, institutional, and home and community-based services into a single benefit package, delivered through Medicare-Medicaid Plans (MMPs). - 2.
-Mandatory Medi-Cal managed care enrollment for Duals (individuals eligible for Medicare and Medicaid). - The inclusion of Long-Term Services and Supports (LTSS) as a Medi-Cal managed care benefit for SPD beneficiaries who are eligible for Medi-Cal only or who are Duals.
+- 1. Cal MediConnect, which combines the full continuum of acute, primary, institutional, and home and community-based services into a single benefit package, delivered through Medicare-Medicaid Plans (MMPs); - 2.
+Mandatory Medi-Cal managed care enrollment for individuals dually eligible for Medicare and Medicaid (Duals) for their Medi-Cal benefits; and - 3.
+The integration of all Long-Term Services and Supports (LTSS) into Medi-Cal managed care.